 Chicken 🍗 is full of essential vitamins, fat, and protein that your baby needs for their development.
-But pureed chicken for baby? 🤔
+But pureed chicken for your baby? 🤔

 I know, I know, I know.
 Pureed chicken for baby sounds… err.. gross.
 I get it!
-I was once thinking the same thing when I started my baby food journey because my only reference to a chicken puree for baby was a self-stable store-bought chicken puree, which is 💯% not the best (trust me, I tasted them all).
+I was once thinking the same thing when I started my baby food journey because my only reference to a chicken puree for your baby was a self-stable store-bought chicken puree, which is 💯% not the best (trust me, I tasted them all).